ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-2.md

 ## Conclusion

-Makes the PSF's faster but not nessisarily better.
+This machine learning-based method allows for faster PSF generation but not nessisarily better.
 Some form of unsupervised learning is likely needed as a next step.

 ## Code

-Publically available on GitHub: [github.com/ashley-ferreira/ML-PSF/](https://github.com/ashley-ferreira/ML-PSF/)
+Project is publically available on GitHub: [github.com/ashley-ferreira/ML-PSF/](https://github.com/ashley-ferreira/ML-PSF/)